John Waterworth PhD, CPsychol, Professor of Informatics

 jwworth@informatik.umu.se, mobile: +46 (0)73 8111 440

-I've been doing interaction research since 1980, investigating people interacting with computers and using other communication devices.
+I've been doing interaction research since 1980, looking at people interacting with computers and using other communication devices - how they do it and what effects it has.
+Some people call it HCI.
 See my publications.

 I'm a member of the Q-Life research group.
 We explore ways in which ICT can be used to enhance quality of life and health, often by designing and developing working prototypes and exploring them in use.
-I am currently involved in the RICHARD and SILHOUETTE projects, and I coordinate the AGNES project.
+I have recently been involved in RICHARD and other projects.
+I was the coordinator of the successfully-completed AGNES project.
+I am currently working in the ELF@Home project and doing some teaching and reviewing.

-My research focuses on personal experience and well-being and how they are affected by interactions with and through information and communication technology (ICT), which is evolving fast.
-Without these devices and systems, we would not be the people we are.
+My own research focuses on personal experience and well-being and how they are affected by interactions with and through information and communication technology (ICT).
+Without these devices and systems, which are evolving fast, we would not be the people we are.
 But for technology to be worth having, it must match and extend the nature and needs of individual people.
-Research is needed to explore both the subjective reality of living with technology, and the potential for improviing quality of life.
+Research is needed to explore the subjective reality of living with technology, and the potential for improving quality of life.

 I've been part of this department since 1994.
-From 2000-2006 I also worked for the Interactive Institute Tools for Creativity studio, as Research Director.
+From 2000-2006 I also worked for the Interactive Institute Tools for Creativity studio in Umeå, as Research Director.
 Before 1994 I worked in Singapore for 6 years at what was then called the Institute for Systems Science, and from 1980-88 in the UK, at British Telecom Research Labs at Martlesham Heath in Suffolk, England.

 All materials on this web site © J A Waterworth, unless otherwise.